Home > Programs > Bureau of Natural Resources > Division of Fish & Wildlife > Hunter Education > FAQs

 Q: Can I obtain a Rhode Island hunting license by providing a hunting license issued by another state?

-No. You must show a previous Rhode Island hunting license or a hunter education certificate/card from another state.
+Yes.
+You must show a previous hunting license or a hunter education certificate/card from any state.

 Q: What about a bowhunter license?